maticnetwork/heimdall/bor/README.md

 }
 ```

-`FreezeSet` internally invokes `SelectNextProducers`, which pseudo-randomly picks producers from the validaor set, leaning more towards validators with higher voting power based on stake:
+`FreezeSet` internally invokes `SelectNextProducers`, which pseudo-randomly picks producers from the validator set, leaning more towards validators with higher voting power based on stake:

 ```
 // select next producers